Luzkan/Scala/Tasklist6/README.md

 # **Task #1**

-## Write a whileLoop function (without using computational effects) that takes two arguments: a condition and an expression, and accurately simulates the performance of a while loop (also syntactically).
+## Write a whileLoop function (without using computational effects) that takes two arguments: a condition and an expression and accurately simulates the performance of a while loop (also syntactically).
 What type (and why) must the arguments and the result of the function be?

 ```scala
 @tailrec